National Motor Museum, Birdwood: Description and uses

 The National Motor Museum is Australia's largest motor museum, with over 350 vehicles on display as of 2009.
 It holds a large and historically important collection of cars, motorcycles and commercial vehicles.
 It is housed in a modern complex adjacent to its original home, "The Old Mill" on Shannon Street, Birdwood.

 The museum is the endpoint of the annual Bay to Birdwood, in which vintage, veteran and classic cars and other road vehicles are driven by their owners from the foreshore area of Adelaide through to the Adelaide Hills to finish at the museum, where a festival is held and trophies awarded.

+On the first Sunday of November every year, an event named MINIs at the Mill is co-hosted by the museum and the Hot Bricks Club of SA.

 Exhibits

 The following is a non-exhaustive list of motor vehicles on display: